Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Above are some of the first photos of my 1962 Jazzmaster and my Bandmaster that I can find.
 I have more photos from this band, but they are of poor quality.
 In the photo above, you can see that we had a blackface Bandmaster as a P.A. amplifier and were using the Dynacord with the P.A.
 The P.A. columns were actually home made by our lead player and each cabinet contained one 10" and two 8" speakers, all of which were removed from a single Shure Vocalmaster P.A. speaker column.
 I think they looked very nice and they sounded pretty good too.

 In late 1970 I joined a Country/Western band (Country Roads) and that's when I became a bass player.
 I played with them until 1971.
 I bought a Fender Coronado Bass Guitar and two 15" CTS bass speakers from a Fender dealer and installed them in my Bandmaster cabinet.
-Can't remember the drummer's name, me, Ron Parker (rhythm/vocals - also the local disc jockey on the local country FM radio station) and Joe Brewer (lead/vocals).
+Left to right, I can't remember the drummer's name, me (bass), Ron Parker (rhythm/vocals - also the local disc jockey on the local country AM radio station) and Joe Brewer (lead/vocals - in my Security Police Squadron at George AFB, CA).
 Joe was left handed and played right handed.
 He was a good country picker.

 I know there are folks who think refinishing a real Fender guitar is blasphemy, but hey, it's my guitar.